Kentucky Child Accidents

 - Drowning or swimming accident

-Who’s Responsible If A Minor Is In A Car Accident?
+Who’s Responsible If A Minor Is In An Accident?

 In Kentucky, a parent or legal guardian must sign for a minor before they are able to obtain their driver’s license.
 By doing this, the parent or guardian is responsible for the minor’s actions.
 This includes vehicle accidents.
 Kentucky law states: “Any negligence of a minor under the age of eighteen who has been licensed upon an application as provided by KRS 186.470, when driving any motor vehicle upon a highway, shall be imputed to the person who signed the application of the minor for the license.
 That person shall be jointly and severally liable with the minor for any damages caused by the negligence.”